HyperionGray/opsechat/README.md

 ============

 Dropchat is a disposable mini-chat server that can be used to chat safely and anonymously through Tor.
-One person is the host of the chat server (don't worry being a host only requires one command) and the others are the clients.
+One person is the host of the chat server (don't worry being a host only requires one command - no messing with complex config files) and the others are the clients.
 The host starts the server and shares a URL with the clients.
 They can then chat with each other safely and anonymously.
 Once you're done sharing the info you want, simply kill the server.
 No information is stored on disk.

 Usage